Updated For Version 2.4

 Again, the timing on this rotation is tight, so practicing the rotation is recommended.

-Venti and Kazuha can play together well in an electrocharged team with Fischl and Barbara.
-While the theorycrafters at KQM haven’t yet worked out optimal rotations for this team yet, it generally plays very similarly to most Venti/Jean teams.
+Venti and Kazuha can play together well in an Electro-Charged team with Fischl and Kokomi.
 Kazuha can make use of the 4-piece thundering fury artifact set in this team if Venti is using the 4-piece Viridescent Venerer artifact set.
 In this team, all team members should simply be using their skills and bursts off cooldown; there isn’t a particular “set rotation,” making the team very easy to play.

 Freeze teams are one place where Kazuha can shine as a support.
 Since the freeze reaction is not affected by Elemental Mastery, Sucrose provides no benefit to freeze teams, and in freeze teams like Kaeya Permafreeze and Rosaria permafreeze, enemies need to remain on the ground so that Kaeya and Rosaria can hit them, rendering Venti less useful in team comps.
 Kazuha can buff both Cryo and Hydro easily due to his multiple 2U anemo applications, which make it easier to trigger double swirls on frozen with underlying hydro.
 (For an explanation of how double swirls work, check out this link.)

-Another team where Kazuha works well is a mono-elemental team; the best element for this type of team currently is a pure pyro team.
-Venti can also be used in this team to create a pure pyro quickswap team.
+Another team where Kazuha works well is a mono-elemental team; the best element for this type of team currently is pyro.
+Venti can also be used in this team to create a mono pyro quickswap team.
+(Venti/Kazuha/Bennett/Xiangling)